Python If Else

 In Python programming language, the type of control flow statements are as follows:

-if statement is the most simple decision-making statement.
-It is used to decide whether a certain statement or block of statements will be executed or not i.e if a certain condition is true then a block of statement is executed otherwise not.
+The if statement is the most simple decision-making statement.
+It is used to decide whether a certain statement or block of statements will be executed or not.

 if condition: # Statements to execute if # condition is true

-Here, the condition after evaluation will be either true or false. if statement accepts boolean values – if the value is true then it will execute the block of statements below it otherwise not.
-We can use condition with bracket ‘(‘ ‘)’ also.
+Here, the condition after evaluation will be either true or false. if the statement accepts boolean values – if the value is true then it will execute the block of statements below it otherwise not.

 As we know, python uses indentation to identify a block.
 So the block under an if statement will be identified as shown in the below example: